marceloavan/marceloavan/README.md

 I've been working with software development for more than 10 years.
 I've been a Staff software engineer leading teams and helping others achieve their goals.

+I have experience in architecture modernizations using distributed system concepts, such as messaging, event-driven, API gateway, cloud-native, and tools like Kafka, Kubernetes, and AWS services.

-I have years of experience with languages like Java, Python, and JavaScript.
+Last, years of experience with languages like Java, Python, and JavaScript.
 I would also highlight other technologies like RabbitMQ, Kafka, PostgreSQL, the Oracle database, and many services at AWS (including EKS, ECS, RDS, etc.).

-In my current initiatives, I am part of a monolith modernization using distributed system concepts, such as messaging, event-driven, API gateway, cloud-native, and tools like Kafka, Kubernetes, and AWS services.
+Generally, in a context using CI/CD, Git, GitOps, and other agile principles.

 - 💻 I’m currently working at [Philips](https://www.philips.com.br/) as software architect.